-Attorney Michael Kohan is a graduate of Queens College with a degree in Political Science and dual minors in History and Psychology, where he advanced to the Dean’s List every semester and graduated Magna Cum Laude.
-Michael went on to receive his Juris Doctor from Hofstra University School of Law, where he was a New York State Bar Association, Trial Lawyer’s Section Statewide Trial Team Champion.
-As part of his studies, Michael was a student of the late U.S. Supreme Court Justice, Ruth Bader Ginsburg.
+Michael graduated magna cum laude from Queens College with a degree in Political Science and dual minors in History and Psychology, earning Dean’s List honors every semester.
+He then received his Juris Doctor from Hofstra University School of Law, where he won the New York State Bar Association Trial Lawyers Section Statewide Trial Team Competition.
+During his studies abroad in Italy, Michael studied constitutional law under the late U.S. Supreme Court Justice Ruth Bader Ginsburg.

-Prior to founding Kohan Law Group, Michael worked at one of Long Island’s largest litigation firms.
-In 2018, the Presiding Justice of the Appellate Division, Second Department, appointed Michael to the Court’s Committees on Character and Fitness, to which he was re-appointed in 2022 and where he continues to proudly serve.
+Prior to founding Kohan Law Group, Michael practiced at one of Long Island’s largest litigation firms.
+In 2018, the Presiding Justice of the Appellate Division, Second Department appointed him to the Court’s Committee on Character and Fitness, and he was reappointed in 2022, where he continues to serve.

-Finally, Michael is the co-founder of the NYC Legal Referral Network, which has hosted regular events among prominent judges and attorneys in Manhattan and beyond and which has been prominently featured in the New York Law Journal.
-In his free time, Michael enjoys traveling, exploring New York City, trying new restaurants and burning those calories playing ultimate frisbee and golf.
+Michael is also the co-founder of the NYC Legal Referral Network, which has hosted networking and educational events featuring prominent members of the bench and bar and has been featured in the New York Law Journal.

 Admitted to Practice In: